To help provide education on risk reduction during recovery, we created new stroke resource centers at all our treatment facilities.

 The stroke recovery centers are designed to help build healthy new habits.
 They offer multimedia education on all aspects of stroke, including prevention and wellness.
 Equipped with computers and iPads, the user friendly centers give patients access to potentially life changing information.

-Because everyone learns differently, the stroke resource center information can be read or watched.
-Interactive computer programs are available to work on stroke related issues with language, memory, problem solving, visuo-spatial skills, and fine motor coordination.
+Because everyone learns differently, the stroke resource centers provide information can be read or watched.
+Interactive computer programs are available to work on stroke related issues with language, memory, problem solving, visual-spatial skills, and fine motor coordination.

 The learning stations offer tools, recommendations and media to reinforce the necessity of healthy habits including:

 - Helpful apps and memory tools